 The best birth is a vaginal birth.
 Induction and Cesareans should only be done when medically necessary, as they add risks to both mother and baby.

 The risks decrease significantly if your cervix is “ripe and ready” for delivery.
-[Bishop Score of 9 or greater for first births and 6 or greater for subsequent births]
+(Bishop score of nine or greater for first births and six or greater for subsequent births.)

 If you have questions about the costs of your hospital stay, insurance coverage or payment, our financial counselors can help you.
 You may call 425.467.3518 or 425.688.5655 Monday through Friday, 6:30 a.m. to 3 p.m.